gantoreno/bango/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Bango, please send an e-mail to Gabriel Moreno via [gamoreno@urbe.edu.ve](mailto:gamoreno@urbe.edu.ve).
+If you discover a security vulnerability within Bango, please send an e-mail to Gabriel Moreno via [gantoreno@gmail.com](mailto:gantoreno@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License